HTMLMin/Laravel-HTMLMin/README.md

 **Facades\HTMLMin**

-This facade will dynamically pass static method calls to the `'htmlmin'` object in the ioc container which by default is the `'Classes\HTMLMin'` class.
+This facade will dynamically pass static method calls to the `'htmlmin'` object in the ioc container which by default is the `Classes\HTMLMin` class.

 **HTMLMinServiceProvider**

 This class contains no public methods of interest.
-This class should be added to the providers array in `'app/config/app.php'`.
+This class should be added to the providers array in `app/config/app.php`.
 This class will setup ioc bindings and register automatic blade/live minification based on the config.

 **Further Information**